Xeonam/Weather-Forecast/doc/system-plan.md

 The Weather Forecast program Test Plan outlines the testing strategy and objectives for ensuring the quality of the application.
 Following this plan will help identify and rectify issues, ensuring a reliable and user-friendly weather application.
 (some paragraphs only apply to the dream system)

+## Implementation plan

+### WEB

+HTML - serves as a fundamental language in a web project, aiding in the structuring of web content.
+It enables web developers to design the layout, style, and interactivity of web pages, thereby enhancing the user experience.
+Its defines the elements and tags used to arrange text, images, links, and multimedia on web pages.
+HTML files form the foundation of web pages, and browsers use them to display content, allowing users to access it over the internet.

+CSS - In a web project, CSS is responsible for controlling the visual appearance and style.
+It defines attributes like colors, fonts, sizes, and layouts for web pages.
+CSS enables web developers to create a consistent look and feel across all webpages.
+CSS facilitates improving user experience and effortlessly formatting content on webpages.

+JavaSript - JavaScript is a programming language designed specifically for web development.In frontend development, JavaScript is the most important technology, providing numerous opportunities to make web pages interactive and dynamic.
+Let's look at some reasons why JavaScript is valuable in frontend development:

+- Interactivity: JavaScript allows interaction with users on web pages.
+Various event handlers, such as click or mouse movement events, can be used to engage users actively.

+- Dynamic Content: JavaScript enables the display of dynamic content on a webpage.
+This means that content can be updated asynchronously without the need to reload the entire page.
+For example, in chat applications, messages can update in real-time.

+- Improved User Experience: JavaScript helps enhance the user experience by allowing customization of web pages to meet users' needs.
+By adding animations, feedback, and other interactive elements, a better user experience can be created.

+- Data Handling: JavaScript can query and manage data from remote servers asynchronously.
+This allows dynamic data retrieval and real-time content updates.

+- Direct Browser Support: Most modern web browsers support JavaScript, making it an accessible and usable tool for developers for a wide range of users.

+- Ecosystem: JavaScript has an extensive ecosystem that includes various frameworks and libraries like React, Angular, and Vue.js.
+These frameworks make web application development and scaling easier.

+- Mobile Development: JavaScript can be used for mobile app development with frameworks like React Native, Ionic, and Cordova.
+This allows for code reuse between desktop browsers and mobile devices.

+- Search Engine Optimization (SEO): JavaScript can be used to make websites search engine-friendly by applying appropriate SEO techniques.

+JavaScript is thus an essential tool in modern web development, enabling developers to create interactive, dynamic, and user-friendly websites.
+Its constant evolution and widespread support make it indispensable in frontend development.

+### Backend

+Python - Python is a commonly used programming language in web projects, known for its versatility and ease of learning.
+With Python, you can develop web applications, websites, and server-side scripts.
+Popular frameworks like Flask make it easy to build web applications using Python.
+Its simplicity and versatility make Python a powerful tool for developing and maintaining web projects.

+Flask - Flask is a lightweight and micro web framework for building web applications in Python.
+It provides essential tools and libraries to create web-based projects quickly and efficiently.
+Flask is ideal for prototyping, building small to medium-sized web applications, and can be extended with various extensions and libraries as needed.

+MySQL - MySQL is an open-source relational database management system that plays a crucial role in web projects.
+It aids in efficiently storing, querying, and managing data for web applications and websites.
+MySQL offers a reliable and efficient database system, making it indispensable for modern web development.